 Well, maybe that was the whole point, Dear Dems.
 Your party is corrupt, right to the core.
 You’re supposed to be the left-leaning party, as contrasted with the right-wing Republicans.
 (Or, at least, the Democrats had been the left-leaning party, starting from their 1930s move to the left, until they were moved back to the right by…who were they…the Clintons?)
 The corruption of the Dems required an outsider to come in and expose what has been going on since the 1990s.
 It’s exactly the establishment within the Democratic Party that must be exposed for the pro-capitalist frauds that they are, so naturally, those servants of The Big Club are going to be biased against Sanders; but that doesn’t justify the bias.

 In popular imagination, Bill Clinton (born William Jefferson Blythe III) is a hero among ‘left-leaning’ liberals.
 Actually, he and his wife are more conservative than Reagan was (not to say that Ronny didn’t want to be more right-wing, of course).
 Bill signed and ratified NAFTA (after George HW Bush tried to), which helped take jobs away from unionized workers in the U.S. and kept Mexican poverty about the same over the years, with hardly any economic growth, and with Mexico’s increased dependence on the U.S., Mexico was hit especially hard by the 2008 economic crisis.
-Small wonder so many Mexicans keep crawling across the border into the U.S. Poverty has forced them to search for decent-paying work in America.
+With this, and all the other crimes and interventions of U.S. imperialism in Central America over the past hundred years, it’s no wonder so many Latin Americans keep trying to get into the U.S. Poverty has forced them to search for decent-paying work in America.

 When I touched on Bill Clinton’s contributions to the nefarious growth of neoliberalism in this essay, I was barely scratching the surface.
 His and Hillary’s betrayal of the left began long before they got into the White House; but when he got in, he did a number of other shameful things, supported by Hillary, during his two terms, including the Crime Bill of 1994, the Welfare Reform Act of 1996, and the Telecommunications Act of 1996.